How To Solve Limit Problems

 Limits Based on Trigonometric Functions:-

 The above concept is used to solve limit problems involving trigonometric functions.
-We also use substitution, factorization, rationalisation and other algebraic methods to evaluate these types of problems.
+We also use substitution, factorization, rationalization and other algebraic methods to evaluate these types of problems.

 Example 4: Evaluate.